Ferada/cl-bear-ssl/README.md

 Released under a Simplified BSD license.

-Rough first draft, DRAKMA can use the stream, inefficient as it may be.
+Rough first draft, DRAKMA/DEXADOR can use the stream, inefficient as it may be.

 Runs on CCL and SBCL.